PathwayAndDataAnalysis/mutex/README.md

 `genes-file`: This parameter can be used to limit the search to a subset of genes.
 The file should contain a gene symbol per line.

 `network-file`: To customize the signaling network, users can use this parameter.
-The network file should be a tab-delimited text file with 3 columns (Gene Symbol 1<tab>interaction-type<tab>Gene Symbol 2).
-The valid values for interaction-type are "controls-state-change-of" and "controls-expression-of".
+The network file should be a tab-delimited text file with 3 columns (`Gene Symbol 1<tab>interaction-type<tab>Gene Symbol 2`).
+The valid values for interaction-type are `controls-state-change-of` and `controls-expression-of`.
 The first type is meant to be used for post-translational modification relations between proteins, and the second relation is for transcriptional regulations.

 Run Mutex with the following command.
 --